-Armchair Travel: Running with the Bulls in Pamplona, Spain
+Armchair Travel: Running With the Bulls in Pamplona, Spain

 Ah, the running of the bulls.
 It’s an event that captures the imagination, that draws travelers from around the world.